Smith Act trials of Communist Party leaders: Start of the trial

 The 1949 trial was held in New York City at the Foley Square federal courthouse of the United States District Court for the Southern District of New York.
 Judge Harold Medina, a former Columbia University professor who had been on the bench for 18 months when the hearing began, presided.
 Before becoming a judge, Medina successfully argued the case of Cramer v.
 United States before the Supreme Court, defending a German-American charged with treason.

 The trial opened on November 1, 1948, and preliminary proceedings and jury selection lasted until January 17, 1949; the defendants first appeared in court on March 7, and the case concluded on October 14, 1949.
 Although later trials surpassed it, in 1949 it was the longest federal trial in US history.
 The trial was one of the country's most contentious legal proceedings and sometimes had a "circus-like atmosphere".
 Four hundred police officers were assigned to the site on the opening day of the trial.
-Magazines, newspapers, and radio reported on the case heavily; Time magazine featured the trial on its cover twice with stories titled "Communists: The Presence of Evil" and "Communists: The Little Commissar" (referring to Eugene Dennis).

 Public opinion

 The opinion of the American public and the news media was overwhelming in favor of conviction.

 Magazines, newspapers, and radio reported on the case heavily; Time magazine featured the trial on its cover twice with stories titled "Communists: The Presence of Evil" and "Communists: The Little Commissar" (referring to Eugene Dennis).

 Most American newspapers supported the prosecution, such as the New York World-Telegram which reported that the Communist Party would soon be punished.
 The New York Times, in an editorial, felt that the trial was warranted and denied assertions of the Party that the trial was a provocation comparable to the Reichstag fire.
 The Christian Science Monitor took a more detached view in an editorial: "The outcome of the case will be watched by government and political parties around the world as to how the United States, as an outstanding exponent of democratic government, intends to share the benefits of its civil liberties and yet protect them if and when they appear to be abused by enemies from within".

 Support for the prosecutions was not universal, however.
 During the proceedings, there were days when several thousand picketers protested in Foley Square outside the courthouse, chanting slogans like "Adolf Hitler never died / He's sitting at Medina's side".
 In response, the US House of Representatives passed a bill in August to outlaw picketing near federal courthouses, but the Senate did not vote on it before the end of the trial.